TannerBurns/cloc/README.md

 <a name="cloc_basecmd_create_help"></a>
 ##### `BaseCmd.create_help()`

-A method to be overloaded by a new command.
-This should create a help message to print in the case `--help` is found in the command line state.
+The create_help method with create a formatted and colored help string using any params found

 <a name="cloc_basecmd__print_help"></a>
 ##### `BaseCmd._print_help()`